Smoothed Analysis for the Condition Number of Structured Real Polynomial Systems: Abstract

 \section{Abstract}

-We consider the sensitivity of real zeros of structured polynomial systems to perturbations of their coefficients.
-In particular, we provide explicit estimates for condition numbers of structured random real polynomial systems, and extend these estimates to smoothed analysis setting.
+We consider the sensitivity of real zeros of structured polynomial systems to pertubations of their coefficients.
+In particular, we provide explicit estimates for condition numbers of structured random real polynomial systems and extend these estimates to the smoothed analysis setting.